ssciwr/ipywidgets-jsonschema/docs/source/developing.rst

         python -m venv .venv
         source .venv/bin/activate

-4. Install the package in Editable model
+4. Install the package in Editable mode

 To avoid reinstalling the package every time you make changes: